Blog

 Why PHP Remains a Relevant Programming Language in 2025

-PHP (Hypertext Preprocessor) has been one of the most widely used and foundational technologies in web development since the late 1990s.
+PHP (Hypertext Preprocessor) remains one of the most widely used and foundational programming languages in web development.

-Despite the rise of newer languages and frameworks (such as Node.js, Go, Rust, Python/Django, Ruby on Rails), PHP continues to serve as a core tool for millions of developers and companies worldwide.
+Despite the rise of newer technologies such as Node.js, Python, Go, and Rust, PHP continues to power millions of websites and applications worldwide in 2025.

 A common question persists: “Why is PHP still relevant in 2025?”